8 Tablespoons Butter to Grams: A complete walkthrough to Butter Conversions

 The Standard Conversion: 8 Tablespoons to Grams

 The generally accepted conversion for butter is that 1 tablespoon of butter equals approximately 14 grams.
-Therefore, a simple calculation would suggest that 8 tablespoons of butter equals 8 tablespoons * 14 grams/tablespoon = 112 grams.
+So, a simple calculation would suggest that 8 tablespoons of butter equals 8 tablespoons * 14 grams/tablespoon = 112 grams.

 Factors Affecting Butter Weight and Conversion